This country-specific Q&A provides an overview to technology laws and regulations that may occur in the France.

 - where there is a ‘legitimate reason’ for the processing, provided this does not harm the data subject's fundamental rights and freedoms.

-Furthermore, the ‘data controller’ (considered to be the person who determines the purposes and means of the data processing) must comply with several principles:
+Other key protections must be followed by the ‘data controller’ (i.e. the person who determines the purposes and means of the data processing) such that:

 - the personal data must be processed lawfully, fairly and in a transparent manner;